Villa of Livia: Location

 The villa occupied the height dominating the view down the Tiber Valley to Rome.
 Some of the walling that retained the villa's terraces can still be seen.
+Originally built on a twenty meter plateau fourteen kilometers north of Rome, the villa had views of Rome, the Tiber Valley, and the Apennine mountain rages.

 The location was strategically important due to the iron-rich cliffs of red tuff that approach the river Tiber at this point, the confluence of several roads, and the northern entrance to Rome.
 The name Prima Porta ("First Door") came from an arch of the aqueduct over the Via Flaminia, which brought water to the villa and which travelers saw as the first indication of having reached Rome.